supercode666/corona_tracker_ESP8266/README.md

 # Corana Virus Tracker with NodeMCU ESP8266
 Version : V1.0

-This is a version 1 of the Corona Virus Tracker for Specific country that will automtically update itself when there is a new data coming in on the ESP8266 or the API.
+This is a version 1 of the Corona Virus Tracker for Specific country that will automatically update itself when there is a new data coming in on the ESP8266 or the API.

 ---